Medication Summary

 Class Summary

-Topical corticosteroids are used to reduce plaque formation.
+Topical corticosteroids are the mainstay of treatment for mild and limited psoriasis.
+They can reduce plaque formation.
 These agents have anti-inflammatory effects and may cause profound and varied metabolic activities.
-In addition, they modify the body’s immune response to diverse stimuli.

-Several examples are provided, but no topical corticosteroids are superior in efficacy or adverse effects to others in the same class.
+The strength of topical steroid and vehicle are chosen according to the thickness of plaques and body location.
+No topical corticosteroids are conclusively superior in efficacy or adverse effects than others in the same class.
 Some formulations such as foams and solutions are easier to use in the scalp than either creams or ointments.
 A patient who has been doing well on a topical steroid who begins to have worsening, especially with itching, should be evaluated for either a concomitant fungal infection or the development of allergic contact dermatitis to a steroid or vehicle component.
+Potent and superpotent corticosteroids generally only need be applied once daily unless the scale on a plaque is particularly thick.
+Extended use of very potent steroids should be avoided when possible in the treatment of genital and inverse psoriasis.

 Ophthalmic Corticosteroids